outde-xyz/website/content/Discussions/2020-02-26_graf_underappreciated_unboundedness_learning.md

 Do you see a difference?
 Because I certainly don't.
-The boundedness has no impact on the hypothesis space, only in the relation between grammars and generated languages.
+The boundedness has no impact on the hypothesis space, only on the relation between grammars and generated languages.

 We could have gone with a different hypothesis space, of course.
 For instance, we could have used the full space of SL-10 local languages, in which case the boundedness can be directly encoded in the grammar.